BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 02/03/2019
 ---
 I spent the day at home.
 I had fun with my brother's son :).
 Unfortunately, the problem with the car is serious and I have to give it to the mechanic.

+03/03/2019
+---
+It was regular Sunday.
+I went to church and then we had a family dinner.
+In the evening I went to the city where I work (I borrowed a car from my parents).

+04/03/2019
+---
+Monday..
+Actually, I like Mondays.
+It's not always easy to handle a new week, but when you have a good approach, you can do it.
+I can do it for sure (ofc. sometimes there are bad moments but this is rare).

+05/03/2019
+---
+This is the last day of my breath hold challenge!
+I found it very usefull, but unfortunately I don't have time for it (even if it takes 20 minutes a day).
+I'm glad that recently I don't have so many tasks at work so I can focus more on my studying.

+06/03/2019
+---
+That was interesting day.
+Ofc. a lot of studying, but today it was something different.
+I was creating very simple app in react-native.
+First I had to configure to make it work altogether with Java 11, which took me a while.
+At the late afternoon I got an email with a job offer which is quite interesting...
+I'm already on 2 projects so we'll see where this whole situation will go.

+07/03/2019
+---
+What a day!
+Until afternoon everything was going smoothly.
+And at one moment, EMAIL, EMAIL, EMAIL... that was overwhelming.
+Thanks God, I manage to prioritize the tasks that came and I solved them one by one.
+Well, not exactly all of them but at least I'm at good starting point for tomorrow continuation ;)

+08/03/2019
+---
+Today I had a job interview with a HR recruiter.
+We talked on the phone for an hour and on next Wednesday I have technical interview.
+If I succeed I'll have a lot of work to do...
+But we'll see after Wednesday :)

+09/03/2019
+---
+I wanted to learn math today, but I was preparing myself for job interview.
+I also met with my friends and went to a hairdresser (which is actually my friend).
+And ofc.
+I went to the pool :)